Facelift eliminates loose and sagging skin on your face and neck, creating a tighter and more youthful appearance.

 A mini facelift is performed under sedation anaesthesia and this will allow you to sleep during the procedure and wake up comfortably at the end.

-The incisions are typically shorter than for a traditional facelift and located along the temporal hairline, in front of the ear, and a variable length behind the earlobe.
+The incisions are typically shorter than for a traditional facelift and located along the temporal hairline, in front of the ear and for a variable length behind the earlobe.
 Through the incision, the deep muscular layer (known as Superficial Musculo Aponeurotic System or SMAS) is tightened, the skin is tightened and the excess removed.

 Tightening the SMAS is an essential component of mini facelift as it raises sagging facial tissue to create a natural well-rested look, without the windswept appearance.